This Cottage Cheese Banana Bread is moist, fluffy and delicious banana bread made in one bowl. It’s lower in sugar and contains 11 grams of protein!

 Variations

-• Chocolate chips: You can add up to 1/2 cup chocolate chips to the batter before baking.
+• Chocolate chips: Sometimes I like to add up to 1/2 cup chocolate chips to the banana bread for the kids.

 • Chopped nuts: Add walnuts or pecans either alone or together with chocolate chips.